 Catherine was in the British Civil Service between 2001 and 2018 where she was a member of the Government Economic Service and the Senior Civil Service.
 She worked at HM Treasury, the Department for Environment, Food and Rural Affairs (Defra) and at the former Department of Trade and Industry (DTI).
 She has also worked for Deutsche Bank in Frankfurt, the New Zealand Treasury and the Reserve Bank of New Zealand.

-Catherine is the founder of economicsense, a specialist economics training provider, and studied economics at Otago University, New Zealand.
+Catherine is the founder of economicsense, a specialist economics training provider and on the Council of the Society of Professional Economists.
+Catherine also lectures in policy economics at Leeds University.

 Ken Warwick is an independent economics consultant.
 Until April 2018, he was a member of the UK Regulatory Policy Committee (RPC) and before that had 35 years’ experience as a senior economist in UK Government and international organisations.